plivo/plivo-browser-sdk2-examples/README.md

 }
 ```
 ### Sending Feedback
-There is a predefined list of feedback comments shown in UI for the score range from 1-3
+The following snippet shows how to collect feedback using the SDK.
+There is a predefined list of feedback comments that users can select for the score range from 1-3.
+In this application we are taking “good” and “perfect” as feedback for scores 4 and 5.
-Score 4 and 5 can have good and perfect as its comments.
 #![plivo-websdk-2.0-example](img/feedback.png)

 ```js